limberest/limberest/docs/topics/config.md

 ---
 ## Configuration

-zero config required
+Zero configuration is required to deploy Limberest.
+However, there are a few defaults you might want to override; the most-likely being the service API and/or Docs root paths.

+### Service Path
-The default root path for limberest services is */api/*.
+The default root path for limberest services is **_/api/_**.
-See the [Configuration](configuration) topic for details on how to override this default.
-To override the default root path in your webapp, declare a different servlet mapping in your web.xml:
+To override the service path in your webapp, declare a different servlet mapping in your web.xml:
 ```xml
   <servlet>
     <servlet-name>io.limberest.service.http.RestServlet</servlet-name>